bylickilabs/PSx-Classic-MOD/README.md

 # PSx-Classic-MOD
 -----------------
 -----------------
-Download the archive from my Private Server Here: Link available soon - or from my Google Drive Here: Link available soon
+Download the Full Archive from my Private Server here: link coming soon - or the standard Archive from my Google Drive here: Link available soon -
--
 -------------------
 -------------------